Rekotek/pali-dictionary-bot/README.md

-# pali-dictionary-bot
+# PĀLI-RUSSIAN DICTIONARY TELEGRAM BOT

-Telegram bot for translation words form Pāli to Russian, and also some useful tools for learning Pāli.
+Telegram bot for translation words form <b>Pāli</b> to <b>Russian</b>, and also it will includes some useful tools for learning Pāli.

+More detailed ecplanation will be publish later